Varadhan's Decomposition of Shift-Invariant Closed $L^2$-forms for Large Scale Interacting Systems on the Euclidean Lattice: Co-local Functions and Forms

-We will next give an algebraic construction of the space of uniformly co-local function.
+We will next give an algebraic construction of the space of uniform co-local functions.
 Namely, we will review the construction of the space of uniform functions $C^0_\unif(S^X_*)$ denoted $C^0_\unif(S^X)$ in \cite{BKS20}*{Definition 3.5}.
 We will show in Proposition \ref{prop: UL} that there exists a canonical isomorphism which we call the \emph{renormalization} between $C^0_\unif(S^X_*)$ and $C^0_\unif(S^X_\mu)$.

 We fix a point $*\in S$ which we call the \emph{base point}, and we denote by $\star\in S^X$ the configuration whose components are all at base state.
-For any configuration $\s\in S^X$, we define the support of $\s$ by $\Supp(\s)\coloneqq\{x\in X\mid \eta_x\neq*\}$, and we let
+For any configuration $\e\in S^X$, we define the support of $\e$ by $\Supp(\e)\coloneqq\{x\in X\mid \eta_x\neq*\}$, and we let

 We let $C(S^X_*)\coloneqq\Map(S^X_*,\R)$ to be the $\R$-linear space of maps from $S^X_*$ to $\R$.